 - Please let me know whether you prefer the first or the second approach.
 Can you let me know this week so that I can move ahead with the project?

 5. Avoid blaming the reader.
 Sometimes writers get tangled up in tone problems because the situation is the reader’s fault.
 But blaming the reader using language such as “you should have” and “you forgot” is not assertive—it’s rude.
+Even when saying “no”, we should never blame our readers.
 These examples show how to state your message without blame:

 - I am sorry that I cannot include the chapter now.
 I needed it by January 15 to incorporate it.